corsairmarks/combined_silfae_revisited/mod/README.md

 * 4.1.0 Further enhancements for Stellaris version 3.4 "Cepheus"
     * Fix improper formatting for armies and sequential fleets
     * Add slave cost adjustments for the custom traits
+* 5.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * Update custom traits to follow new gene-modding rules and also be weighted for assembly chance
+    * Ensure Sleek Reptilian "humanoid" attachments are named "Hairstyle"

 ## Source Code